 - Warm the rice milk in a small pot for around 2 minutes, then turn off the heat.
 Add in the extra virgin olive oil, vegan butter and agave syrup and mix well.

-- In a large mixing bowl, add in all the dry ingredients including the yeast.
+- In an electric mixer mixing bowl, add in all the dry ingredients including the yeast.

 - Continue on low speed, gradually pour the warm rice milk mixture in step 1 into the well in the large bowl for about 2 minute.

 - Stop mixing and then use a rubber spatula to scrape the sides and bottom of the mixing bowl.